patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/data_structures/trees/tree_traverstal/tree_traversal.md

 -   Push the value of the node to the variable that stores the values
 -   If the node has a left property, call the helper function with the left property on the node
--   If the node ha s a right property, call the helper function with the right property on the node -Invoke the helper function with the current variable -Return the array of values
+-   If the node ha s a right property, call the helper function with the right property on the node

+-Invoke the helper function with the current variable -Return the array of values

+# DFS - PostOrder

+--Pseudocode--